-At The International Surfacing Event (TISE) in Las Vegas last week we saw the building trade's response to the design push, new modified mortars engineered with better vertical installation capabilities, new handling techniques and hardware like braces, frameworks and rail and suction cup systems to install large slabs vertically.
+As designs call for bigger installations, the building trade's are needing to respond to the design push as well - new modified mortars engineered with better vertical installation capabilities, new handling techniques and hardware like braces, frameworks, rail and suction cup systems to install large slabs vertically.

 But the challenge remains: fabricators must install these heavy, breakable large format pieces.
 A new mortar isn't the answer here.
 Instead it's a new material - carbon fiber backed slabs with one third the weight and 10x the flexural strength of 3 cm slabs.

-Ultra modern Poggenpohl kitchen with thin countertops in 1cm Kodiak Brown Antiqued granite.
+Ultra modern Poggenpohl kitchen with thin countertops in 1cm KODIAK BROWN™ granite with antiqued finish.

 At just under a half of an inch in thickness our 1 cm natural stone slabs are produced in a wide range of granites and marbles direct from our own quarries, and are manufactured to exacting standards with cutting-edge equipment here in North America.
 Thanks to our revolutionary, proprietary composite backing, the slabs offer the following benefits: